Guillermo Molins: Anderlecht

 Ahead of the 2012–13 season, Molins said in an interview that he hope to make a comeback for the club now that his injury has been recovered.
-Molins then scored his first goal for Anderlecht in a 6–0 win against FK Ekranas in the second leg of the UEFA Champions League Third Round, resulting in the club going through to the next round following their 11–0 win on aggragate.
+Molins then scored his first goal for Anderlecht in a 6–0 win against FK Ekranas in the second leg of the UEFA Champions League Third Round, resulting in the club going through to the next round following their 11–0 win on aggregate.
 However, he continued to find his first team opportunities limited, due to competitions in the midfield positions and was placed on the substitute bench.
 After a month away from the first team, Molins made his first appearance against Royal Francs Borains in the sixth round of the Belgian Cup, starting the whole game, in a 2–0 win.
 A month later on 24 October 2012, he made his UEFA Champions League debut, coming on as an 83rd-minute substitute, in a 1–0 loss against Zenit Saint Petersburg.
 By the time Molins was sent on loan to Real Betis, he made seven appearances and scoring once in all competitions in the 2012–13 season.

 As a result of lack of first team opportunities, Molins told Anderlecht's management that he wanted to leave the club to get first team football.
 On 16 January 2013, Molins went on loan to La Liga side Real Betis for the remainder of the 2012–13 season.
 Upon joining the club, he confirmed to have chosen Betis instead of clubs in the Dutch Eredivisie.
-Molins made his debut for the club, coming on as a second half substitute, in a 1–1 draw against Atlético Madrid in the second leg of the Copa del Rey quarter–finals, resulting in Real Betis elimination from the tournament.
+Molins made his debut for the club, coming on as a second-half substitute, in a 1–1 draw against Atlético Madrid in the second leg of the Copa del Rey quarter–finals, resulting in Real Betis elimination from the tournament.
 He made four appearances coming in from the bench for the club.
 Following his loan spell at Real Betis came to an end, Anderlecht placed Molins on a transfer list and expected him to leave the club.
 This led to European clubs keen on signing him, but the player preferred a return to Sweden, with his former club, Malmö FF, interested in signing him.
 After leaving Anderlecht, he said his time in Belgium was difficult and felt frozen at the club.